bonitasoft/bonita-doc/md/profileCreation.md

 A profile is made of a name, a description, and a mapping with the organization entities.
 When the profile is used to access a Portal menu, Portal menu entries must be defined in the profile too.
 (When used to access a Living Application, the application menu is defined in the [application descriptor](applicationCreation.md) itself.)
-Since Bonita 7.6.0, profiles can be managed in the studio, for easier packaging and deployment.

 Only users of Performance and Efficiency editions can create profiles.
 Community and Teamwork can use the default profiles: **Administrator**, **User**, and **Process Manager**.